josephgodwinkimani/Garam-Editor/README.md

 * [ ] Compiler Output Parser for positioning on error line
 * [ ] User definable Execution keys

+## Contributions ##

+You can push your change commits to this repository.
+I will add you automatically to the Garam Editor - [Visual Studio Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) team.
+[Visual Studio Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) is the main platform for Garam Editor development.

 ## Author ##

 Built by [Joseph Godwin Kimani](https://github.com/Gochojr)